EyeSeeTea/d2-logger/README.md

         baseUrl: "https://play.dhis2.org/40.2.2",
         auth: "admin:district",
         trackerProgramId: "", // Tracker program Id where register the logs as events
-        messageTypeId: "", // Id of the data element which is the types of message });
+        messageTypeId: "", // Id of the data element which is the types of log });
     ```